Licensing

 Open Mode

 Use this mode for OSS-only workflows or environments without entitlement needs.
+No activation required.

 library(whiteboxworkflows)